-In addition to the above credit requirements, students must participate in the 10th grade ISAT (Idaho Standards Achievement Test), defined by the State Board of Education in ELA/Literacy, Mathematics, and the Science EOC (End of Course Assessment).
+In addition to the above credit requirements, students must participate in the 10th grade ISAT (Idaho Standards Achievement Test), defined by the State Board of Education in ELA/Literacy, Mathematics, and the Science.
 Kimberly School District required graduation scores will be a score of two (2) or greater on the ISAT.
 If a student does not attain these required scores or better, the following options for graduation shall be available: